onefoursix/cm-api-flume-example/README.md

 - A CM login with at least "Operator" role to start or restart Agent(s)

-####Install the Cloudera Manager API Python Client
+####Install the Cloudera Manager API
-Download the version of the CM API Python Client that matches the version of Cloudera Manager you are using.
+Download the version of the CM API that matches the version of Cloudera Manager you are using.
 Consult the chart [here](http://cloudera.github.io/cm_api/docs/releases/) to see what version of the the API you will need to install

-At the time of this writing, the current version of CM is 5.4.7 and I will install the version 10 of the CM API Python Client
+At the time of this writing, the current version of CM is 5.4.7 and I will install version 10 of the CM API

 Instructions for installing the CM API Python Client are [here](http://cloudera.github.io/cm_api/docs/python-client/)